-Doctors 'warned' of killer's knife hoard
+Doctors warned of killer's knife hoard

 In January 2017, Palmer, who lived in Cringleford near Norwich, told his GP he was experiencing more voices telling him to hurt people and had bought a hunting knife and a machete.

-Palmer subsequently visited a specialist at the Norfolk and Suffolk NHS Foundation Trust, who wrote to the GP.
+Palmer, 24, subsequently visited a specialist at the Norfolk and Suffolk NHS Foundation Trust, who wrote to the GP.

 "It is in his best interests to get rid of such weapons.
 Alex is aware of this and understands this and hopefully will act accordingly," the specialist wrote.